 On the 4th of October 1910, the last king of Portugal, King Manuel II, and the Queen Mother spent their final night in the palace chambers before fleeing to England the following morning, embarking from nearby Praia das Ribas at Ericeira, a sea voyage that effectively sealed the fate of a monarchy that had lasted almost eight hundred years.

 The building’s huge marble basilica, predominantly Italian neo-classic and German baroque in design, is crowned by a large cupola 70 metres (230 feet) high in the centre of two long wings, with giant statues of the saints standing guard at the entrance.

-The jewel in the crown of this grandiose monument is the exquisite rococo library, which at 88 metres in length (288 feet) is one of the finest in Europe.
+The jewel in the crown of this grandiose monument is the exquisite rococo library which at 88 metres in length (288 feet) is one of the finest in Europe.
 Painted in grisaille with delicate gilding and innumerable windows, it preserves some 40,000 books and a fascinating collection of old maps.

 With its ornate central façade, the interior of the church has an assortment of splendid pink, grey and white marbles quarried from different parts of Portugal, while its minaret-like towers house two sets of carillons made at Malines near Brussels in 1730.

 Once a hilltop settlement inhabited by Celts and Lusitanians, and later occupied by the Romans and Moors, Mafra is a small market town located 40 km (25 miles) north-west of the Portuguese capital.
-Whilst in the area, it is also worth visiting the royal game reserve – the Tapada de Mafra – located 7 km (4 miles) north of the town, where deer, foxes, wild boar, hare and other game roam freely.
+Whilst visiting the area, it is also worth seeing the royal game reserve – the Tapada de Mafra – located 7 km (4 miles) north of the town, where deer, foxes, wild boar, hare and other game roam freely.